jjdelorme/ContosoUniversity/README.md

     cd ContosoUniversity
     ```

 1. Provision the lab resources using [terraform](https://www.terraform.io/intro/index.html).
-If you don't have terraform installed locally, you can use Cloud Shell within the GCP Console.
 This deployment includes a GKE Windows Cluster, a dev sandbox VM w/ Visual Studio & all required binaries and a Cloud SQL instance.

     ```bash
     cd terraform-sandbox-setup
     ```

-1. Edit `versions.tf` to configure your GCS bucket to store terraform state by changing the value for `bucket`.
+1. (Optional) Examine the `terraform.tfvars` file and update the values as desired.

+1. Within the `terraform-sandbox-setup` directory, initialise your working directory for terraform.

     ```bash
-    terraform {
+    terraform init
-        ..
-        backend "gcs" {
-            bucket = "contosouniversity-tf"
-            prefix = "terraform/state"
-        }
-        ..
-    }
     ```

-1. (Optional) Examine the `terraform.tfvars` file and update the values as desired.

 1. Use terraform to provision the cloud resources.
+This should take ~30min to complete.

     ```bash
-    terraform apply
+    terraform apply -auto-approve
     ```

+1. Enter the name of your GCP project ID when requested.
+You can [find this](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects) from your Cloud Console.

 1. (Optional), you can also use terraform to clean up the cloud resources once you've finished the lab.